 That was the key point of a new publication from the UN Commission on Trade and Development (UNCTAD) titled“Trade and Environment Review 2013: Wake Up Before It’s Too Late,” which included contributions from more than 60 experts around the world.” ~HuffPost

-Growing your own food is the answer to solve the food problem for your own family.
+Growing your own food is the answer to the food problem for your own family, and possibly for your community.
 Small-scale farms have the potential to provide a much-needed food resource for millions more people all over the world.

 As people around the world realize that the current food system is inadequate for our growing population, there’s no need to panic.
 Many people have the capacity to grow their own food to supplant their requirements, and there is plenty of available space in most neighborhoods and on small urban lots for community gardens and farms.